bogdan-marian/mx-simulator/README.md

 # make flow

-## make docker-build
-Run this once before any other task

 ## make run-repo-examples
 this one clones the mx-chain-simulator-go and runs all the run-examples in the respectiv repo